rioki/rtest/README.md

 The check macros stop executing the test.
 So you can use a macro to test a penitentially dangerous situation such as:

-    std::vector<int> values = /* some cmputation */;
+    std::vector<int> values = /* some computation */;
     CHECK(!values.empty());
     CHECK_EQUAL(23, values[0]);

 The second check would segfault if `values` is empty, but since the first check fails, the execution is not precoded beyond this point.

 Finally you may need to setup and cleanup after tests.
-To do this cou create a fixture like so:
+To do this you create a fixture like so:

     struct DatabaseFixture